marcusgoff/Decoherence-of-Majorana-Qubits-from-1-f-Noise/README.md

 ## How to Run the Code
 You may run this code locally on your machine by clicking on the green "code" drop down menu at the top of this page, then click "download zip" and unzip the contents in a local directory.
 Then, open the "code" directory, then open "Run_all_Figures.m" in MATLAB.
 Select the "editor tab" in Matlab and then select "run" to generate all figures in the paper (if prompted to Change Folder to the current directory by the Matlab editor, choose Change Folder, which is the highlighted option).
 The key figure, Fig. 2b, is generated first and takes under 2 hours.
 You may choose "stop run" after this time to view the key figure in the "results" directory.
 Generating the remaining figures may take more than 24 hours.

+code_demo run time (tested on a Macbook bro): 4 minutes

 ## Structure of the Code
 This code runs our full covariance matrix code and generates all figures in our paper which present numerical results.
 In this order, the code generates the figures: Fig. 2c, Fig. 2b, Fig. S1, Fig. 3c, Fig. 3d, Fig. S2, and then Fig. S4.